-Q: How do merge plugins behave with BOSS?
+Q: How do merge plugins behave with BOSS/LOOT?

-A: BOSS doesn't know how to place merged plugins in your load order.
+A: BOSS/LOOT don't know how to place merged plugins in your load order.
 You have to

-manually place them at the highest load order position of the mods you merged.
+manually place them at the highest load order position of the mods you merged with respect

 Q: Is it OK to rename merged plugins after merging?